YuYing-Liang/portfolio/src/app/kinematic-model-simulator/README.md

 ### Features (todo)
 - CRUD for chassis
 - CRUD for wheels
-- add rollers (in wheel form)
 - rotate rollers (in form, too crowded on canvas)
-- rearrange layout: chassis + wheel configuration on the left and the chassis list on the right
-- Initial state: create new chassis button --> pop out the form
 - lock ratio (for resizing triangular + rectangular chassis)
 - create custom hook for localstorage items
 - alignment helpers for wheels